benber86/curve-blog/content/posts/vyper-security/index.md

 Among the highest severity issues, auditors identified an [integer overflow](https://github.com/vyperlang/audits/blob/master/audits/CodeHawks_Vyper_September_2023_competitive_audit.md#h-01-integer-overflow-in-slice) in the slice() code that could cause memory corruption and an issue with the `concat` built-in that could lead to [memory corruption](https://github.com/vyperlang/audits/blob/master/audits/CodeHawks_Vyper_September_2023_competitive_audit.md#h-02-concat-built-in-can-corrupt-memory).

-The contest also proved to be a recruiting ground for Vyper as [cyberthirst](https://github.com/cyberthirst) who finished in third position, was then hired to perform a continuous review of the codebase and will soon be implementing new measures to ensure the correctness of the compiler.
+The contest also proved to be a recruiting ground for Vyper as [cyberthirst](https://github.com/cyberthirst) who finished in third position, was then hired to perform a continuous review of the codebase.
+Cyberthirst is now in charge of vyper security and will soon be implementing new measures to ensure the correctness of the compiler.

 # Vyper Security Taskforce